A pseudospectral approach to rigorous numerical estimation of resonances of transfer operators: Comparisons and Outlook

 If $\lambda \in \sigma(\tilde{A})$, there is nothing to prove.
 If $\lambda \notin \sigma(\tilde{A})$, we have

 which implies

 \end{proof}

-Theorem \ref{thm:householderIntro} is sometimes referred to as the Bauer-Fike-Householder Theorem \cite{bauer1960norms, householder1958approximate}; see, e.g., the excellent discussion in \cite[Section I.2]{trefethenEmbree}.
+Theorem \ref{thm:householderIntro} is Householder-type spectral inclusion \cite{bauer1960norms, householder1958approximate}; see, e.g., the excellent discussion in \cite[Section I.2]{trefethenEmbree}.
 For our purposes, we are interested in the interpretation of \eqref{eq:bauerFike} as an \emph{enclosure} of the spectrum of $A$ by the pseudospectrum of $\tilde{A}$.
 This is particularly relevant to computer-assisted proof when $A$ is regarded as a ``platonic'' or ``idealized'' matrix and $\tilde{A}$ is an approximation of $A$ with floating-point entries, with the hope that $\sigma_\delta(\tilde{A})$ can be estimated using a computer.
 If $\| A - \tilde A\|$ is very small, then we are permitted to take yet smaller values of $\delta$; as $\delta \to 0$, the enclosing set $\sigma_\delta(\tilde A)$ becomes a tighter enclosure of the eigenvalues of $\tilde A$, hence those of $\tilde A$ converge to the eigenvalues of the `platonic' operator $A$.
+Indeed, $\sigma_\delta(\tilde{A})$ is ``tight'' as an approximation for $\sigma(A)$: \begin{theorem}[{\cite[Theorem 2.1]{trefethen1999pseudospectra}}] Let $B \in \mathcal{M}_{n \times n}(\mathbb{C})$ and let $\delta > 0$.
+Then,